djalbat/xgl/README.md

 </html>
 ```

-You could style the `canvas` element to take up the entire viewport, at least to begin with:
+You could style the `canvas` HTML element to take up the entire viewport, at least to begin with:

 ```css
 canvas {